bricio-imbiki/w2_html-my_recipe/README.md

 ## 4. Merge and publish

-Once you finished all exercises, merge them into a new branch named `total-merge`:
+Once you finished all exercises, merge all your work into a new branch named `total-merge`:

 1. create the `total-merge` branch from the `main` branch:
    ```bash